-Romsey Golf Course is part of Romsey Park; the park was established on October 15th 1883.
-Other regular users of the park are: The Romsey Scouts and Cubs, The Romsey Football/Netball Club, Romsey Junior Football/Netball Club, Romsey Cricket Club and Romsey Tennis Club and the Romsey Recreation Centre where a wide variety of indoor sports competitions are held.
+Romsey Golf Course has been within Romsey Park since 1922, the park was established on October 15th 1883.
+Other regular users of the park are: The Romsey Scouts, Cubs & Joeys, The Romsey Football/Netball Club, Romsey Junior Football/Netball Club, Romsey Bowls Club, Romsey Cricket Club, Romsey Tennis Club and the Romsey Recreation Centre where a wide variety of indoor sports competitions are held.

-The park is owned by the people of Victoria; it is Crown Land and falls under the control of the Department of Environment, Land, Water & Planning (DELWP).
-The DELWP has entrusted the Shire of Macedon Ranges with major responsibility for day-to-day operations of Romsey Park.
-Since 2011 (DSE, DEPI) DELWP has provided over $15,000 for the removal of dead and/or dangerous trees and branches across the Park.
+Romsey Park is owned by the people of Victoria; it is Crown Land and falls under the control of the Department of Environment, Energy & Climate Action (DEECA).
+DEECA has entrusted the Shire of Macedon Ranges with major responsibility for day-to-day operations of Romsey Park.
+Since 2011 (DSE, DEPI DELWP) DEECA has assisted the Shire with the removal of dead and/or dangerous trees & branches across the Park.

 The Shire of Macedon Ranges website page for “Romsey Park” gives a good idea of the facilities and sporting and other groups who use Romsey Park.

 The “Romsey Sporting Association”, comprising of representatives from the user groups and the community, was able to make recommendations to the Macedon Ranges Shire on the maintenance of, and improvements to, the Park.
 This committee has been replaced by the Romsey Sporting Association.
 This group is made up of representatives from most of the user groups within Romsey Park.